jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Hour applying for 2 income years
 (5) If the person chooses under subsection (3)﻿(a) a particular hour in the 24-hour period as the starting point of the day, that hour continues to apply to the use of the vehicle from the start of the relevant quarter, income year, or tax year, as applicable, for a minimum period of 2 income years.
 When circumstances change
-(6) An employer may ask the Commissioner to amend the starting point of the 24-hour period, or to treat the election as revoked, if the employer’s circumstances have changed in a way that—
+(6) An employer may apply to the Commissioner to amend the starting point of the 24-hour period, or to treat the election as revoked, if the employer’s circumstances have changed in a way that—
   (a) is more than minor; and
   (b) makes the starting point no longer relevant to the employer’s business.